LubinKerhuel/hugo/content/post/pitot-build/index.md

 ## Prandtl tube

 Prandtl tube is build placing an inner tube within an outer tube.
-Both tubes are centered on their top which are aligned and the space between the tubes is hermetically filled in with a hard-enough glue like epoxy.
+Both tubes are centered on their top which are aligned and the space between the tubes is hermetically filled in with an epoxy adhesive (Araldite or equivalent).
 The side of the outer tube is drilled to sense the static pressure.
 At the bottom of the tube, the inner tube which is longer act as a connector for the dynamic pressure sensor and a tiny tube is added next to create another connector providing access to the static pressure which lies between the two tube.

 The static pressure holes should be placed at a minimum distance from the top due to airflow perturbations.
 A distance 4 times the diameter of the outer tube is retains here.